We’re in the midst of a global pandemic.

 Lesson 6: Adapt Goals to COVID Struggles

-With COVID closing schools around the nation, Metcalf says the focus of treatment in PHP/IOPs should change as well.
+With COVID closing schools around the nation, the focus of treatment in PHP/IOPs should change as well.

-Whereas programs might have previously focused on social skills and interpersonal relationships with peers and classmates, Metcalf says the focus of treatment in the programs he supervises has shifted to independent functioning, decision-making, and self-management skills.
+Whereas programs might have previously focused on social skills and interpersonal relationships with peers and classmates, the focus of treatment in the programs can shift to independent functioning, decision-making, and self-management skills.
 Patients learn how to create schedules for themselves every day, stay productive, and show themselves compassion.
 While these skills are always important, they’re especially vital during the coronavirus pandemic, when all teens are home.

 Structure, Stability, Consistency

-That’s one of the many challenges mental health professionals like Matt and his clinical team at Evolve Treatment Centers meet and overcome every day.
+That’s one of the many challenges mental health professionals like the clinical teams at Evolve Treatment Centers meet and overcome every day.
 They do it because they’re committed to helping their patients in any way they can.
-For Matt and his team, it’s part of the new normal.
+For the teams at Evolve, it’s part of the new normal.
 No one really knows how long it will last, but one thing is certain: teens still need treatment during this pandemic, and the professionals who treat them are doing everything they can to get the treatment they need.